sculptures • permaculture • primitive technology • kayaking • links • index • about

 sleeping pad break down paddle

-shelter stove & fuel
+shelter stove & fuel...if no individual stove

-spork first aid kit
+pot & lid first aid kit

-bottle filter... if there's no community water filter compatible personalities
+water filter... if no community water filter

-toiletry kit: floss, toothbrush, toothpaste, toilet paper
+toiletry kit: floss, toothbrush, toilet paper

 mini headlamp or light